brianjmarvin/datasnack-ai/README.md

 ---

-For more detailed information, see the individual configuration files and the `cursor_eval_prompt.txt` for AI agent modification guidelines.
+For more detailed information, see the individual configuration files and the `config/datasnack-instrumentation.md` for AI agent integration guidelines.
-# datasnack-ai
-# datasnack-ai